fullstack-development/web3-roadmap/blockchain/beginner/ethereum_pos.md

 * What is Beacon Chain?
 * What are Ropsten, Sepolia and Goerli?
 * What is sharding?
+* What are Ethereum's clients do you know?
 * What problems are not resolved after the merge?
 * What happened with previous version of Ethereum?